gorodulin/assemblr/README.md

 Assemblr for Flickr
 ===================

 This app downloads images from Flickr and combines them into an image grid.

 Prerequisites
 -------------

 1. Ruby v2.1+
 2. ImageMagick
-3. A Wordlist package (or any other dictionary text file, one word per line)
+3. one of Wordlist packages (Linux), or another dictionary (text file, one word per line)

 Make sure you have the dictionary file `/usr/share/dict/words`: